Phil353556/netatmo-manage-tokens/README.md

 - Create a script which uses the code to interact with the netatmo's devices of the home
   This part will not be discussed here, only the management of tokens.
 This will be another topic later.

-- in // manage the token because the access_token expire every 10800s (so 3hours) after you get it
+- in // manage the token because the access_token expire every 10800s (so 3 hours) after you get it
   Thus the tokens (access and refresh) must be refresh at least every 3hours so the the script hereunder can make the job.
   ------------------------------------------------------------------------------*/